 Corinne Le Quere

-Professor Corinne Le Quere FRS
+Professor Corinne Le Quere CBE FRS

-Professor of Climate Change Science and Policy, School of Environmental Sciences, University of East Anglia
+, School of Environmental Sciences, University of East Anglia

-Interests and expertise
+Interest and expertise